jingguo-st/InternEvo/doc/usage.md

     # 'load_ckpt_info' setting guide:
     # 1. the 'path' indicate ckpt path,
     # 2. the 'content‘ means what states will be loaded, support: "model", "sampler", "optimizer", "scheduler", "all"
-    # 3. the ’ckpt_type‘ means the type of checkpoint to be loaded, support: "internevo", "llama", "hf_llama".
+    # 3. the ’ckpt_type‘ means the type of checkpoint to be loaded, support: "internevo", "llama", "hf".
     load_ckpt_info=dict(path=MODEL_ONLY_FOLDER, content=("model",), ckpt_type="internevo"),
     # 'auto_resume' is designed to automatically load the latest checkpoint from 'save_ckpt_folder' when encountering
     # training interruptions/hangs caused by hardware failures, using a scheduling system (such as k8s/slurm)